yavemu/cryptoyam/README.md

   For development, you will only need Node.js and a node global package (devDependencies).

-  You need have a MONGODB_STRING_CONNECTION to development too.
+  You need to have a MONGODB_STRING_CONNECTION to development too.

   The project port default is 8080